svidmar/Pure_ROR_scripts/README.md

 python getror-rorapi.py
 ```

-Or, if you're using a local ROR API instance:
+Or, if you're using a local ROR API Docker instance:

 ```bash
 python getror-docker.py